Florida Layoffs — January 2009

 | Albertson's | Orlando | 77 |

-The biggest impact was at Alliance Entertainment at its Coral Springs facility, reporting 462 affected workers.
+The most significant filing came from Alliance Entertainment at its Coral Springs facility, reporting 462 affected workers.
 Belleview Biltmore Resort followed with 300 workers.

 Trend & Outlook